n1mdacybersec/CTF-Write-Up-Collection/2024/picoCTF/General Skills/Commitment Issues/README.md

 git init
 ```

-After initializing the directory, we can use check the log of commits.
+After initializing the directory, we can use `git log` to check the log of commits.

 ```sh
 git log